← All posts

 That said, if you want to review what others do before including the changes in your document, it would be best to assign them specific privileges.

-19. Assign comments to others to handle
+19. Assign comments directly to team members

 Within the comments themselves, you can do a number of things besides resolve them.